The Verb To Get Can Sometimes Be Overused In Writing

 We use it all the time when we speak, but it’s sometimes better to find alternative verbs in writing.

 Good writing is always about variety and finding the right words.
-But because this verb has so many meanings and functions, it’s easy to fall into the trap of overusing it.
+But because this verb has so many meanings and functions, it’s easy to overuse it.

 You can’t write without it.
-However, if you are aware, you can very often find a better verb.
+However, if you are aware of it, you can very often find a better verb.

 The verb to get has nearly 300 meanings